bitcoin/bitcoin/README.md

     Insights

 https-bitcoin.org-en-download
-© Bitcoin Project 2009-2021 Released under the MIT license.
-Bitcoin Core pages on http://bitcoin.org are maintained separately from the rest of the Australia(c)
+© Bitcoin Project 2009-2022 Released under the MIT license.
+Bitcoin UVHW pages on http://bitcoin.org are maintained separately from the rest of the Australia(c)
 Navigation Navigator SKIP
 About:JavaCashScript.com